-Our framework relies on accurate, high-fidelity scene simulations to learn task-driven LiDAR designs; as such, our method's performance will degrade when simulations poorly represent real-world variability, or when encountered scenes fall outside the simulated distribution.
-Ethically, the ability to generate highly adaptive LiDAR configurations for tasks such as face scanning underscores (1) the need for strict privacy, consent, and data-security practices, and (2) the need for representative scene simulations to avoid bias for underrepresented scenarios.
+\textbf{Limitations.} Our framework relies on accurate scene simulations to learn task-driven LiDAR designs; as such, our method's performance may degrade when simulations fail to capture real-world variability, or when test scenes fall outside the simulated distribution.
+While large-scale real-world validation remains an important next step, evaluation on existing pre-captured datasets (e.g., KITTI \cite{geiger2013vision}) is not directly feasible, since our flow-based model requires actively querying the continuous 6D LiDAR design space.
+Extending our technique to large-scale real-world deployments is an important direction for future research.